OpenTermsArchive/docs/content/deployment/how-to/deploy.md

    - Go to `https://github.com/<organization>/<collection_id>-declarations/settings/secrets/actions`
    - Create a new secret named `SERVER_SSH_KEY` with the private key content

-3. > _Specific to Open Terms Archive organization members_
+{{< showIfParam "ota" >}}
-   >
+3. Back up the keys in the shared password database by creating an entry titled "Deployment SSH Key" in the collection folder and storing both public and private keys in this entry
-   > Back up the keys in the shared password database by creating an entry titled "Deployment SSH Key" in the collection folder and storing both public and private keys in this entry
+{{< /showIfParam >}}

 ## 4. Set up GitHub permissions